ravigajul/SOAPUIForMe/README.md

     return
 }

-// Attach the file to the request request.attachFile(file,true)
+// Attach the file to the request (with caching) def attachment = request.attachFile(file, true)

+// Check if the attachment is not null if (attachment == null) {
+    log.error "Failed to attach the file."
+    return
+}

+// Update the properties of the attachment attachment.setContentType("text/plain")  // Setting the content type

+// Set the contentID if applicable attachment.setContentID("test.txt")      // Setting the content ID attachment.setPart("1") //setting part

+// Set the cached status (true or false)
+//attachment.setCached(true)               // Setting the cached status

 // Log success
-log.info "File attached successfully to the request."
+log.info "File attached successfully to the request with updated properties."

 ```